Investing responsibly: our approach and our legal obligations

 How UniSaver funds are invested

-However, and in this context, we do believe it makes financial sense to reduce the carbon intensity of our portfolio over time and to support the transition away from fossil fuels.
+Some members want to see us divest from energy companies because “it’s the right thing to do”.
+We don’t have the latitude to exclude such companies on that basis.
+However, we do believe it makes financial sense to reduce the carbon intensity of our portfolio over time and to support the transition away from fossil fuels.
 In 2021, we took the decision to invest half the global shares portfolio in a fund with a particular emphasis on sustainability.
-This has reduced the carbon intensity of our portfolio substantially relative to benchmark portfolios (you can read more about this here [external link]).
-At the same time, we continue to invest in a broader universe of global shares, which provides benefits in terms of returns and diversification (see below).
+This has reduced the carbon intensity of our portfolio substantially relative to benchmark portfolios (you can read more about this here).
+At the same time, we continue to invest in a broader universe of global shares, which provides benefits in terms of returns and diversification.
+In April 2025, we will introduce a new investment option called Growth (Lower Carbon) which targets further reductions in carbon exposure, an increase in exposure to renewable energy and the exclusion of companies with fossil fuel reserves or a significant involvement in fossil fuel activities.
+The new option will extend the range of choices available to members.

 The SIPO is necessarily a high-level document.
 It would be inappropriate for us to try to influence investment in or divestment from individual securities, countries or sectors (other than those covered by our specific exclusions outlined above).
 Investment management is outsourced to Russell Investments, a well-respected, global asset management company.
 UniSaver funds are invested in funds provided by Russell Investments, which is recognised as a Responsible Investment Leader by the Responsible Investment Association Australasia [external link].